 Trees – A Three-Part Art Exhibit by Michael Parekowhai

-With all this glass on the outside, when entering from Commerce street (backside), it’s not surprising the building is light, airy and filled with glass and metal.
+With all this glass on the outside, when you previously entered from Commerce street (backside), the building was light, airy, and filled with glass and metal.
 It is by design that the artwork blends into the environment of the station.
-There is an exciting art exhibit, a forest of stainless steel trees that was created in 2004 by New Zealand sculptor Michael Parekowhai.
+Prior to construction, there was an exciting art exhibit in Britomart, a forest of stainless steel trees created in 2004 by New Zealand sculptor Michael Parekowhai.
 It represents nature lost in the name of progress.

-From the east entrance, the trees stand to both sides, blending in, so they are difficult to photograph:
+From the east entrance, the trees stood to both sides, blending in, so they are difficult to photograph:

-These stainless steel trees are only one-third of “Trees.”
+These stainless steel trees were only one-third of “Trees.”
 Walking through the pedestrian subway that crosses under Queen Street, we find this lightbox photo, the second portion of Trees by Michael Parekowhai:

-Once outside and across the street in Queen Elizabeth II Square, we can see the final portion of Michael Parekowhai artwork, 18 living kauri trees, thus reminding us of the nature we have lost.
+Once outside and across the street in Queen Elizabeth II Square, we could see the final portion of Michael Parekowhai artwork; 18 living kauri trees, thus reminding us of the nature we have lost.
+Unfortunately, this area is now too under construction.

 Practical Information and Tips on Transport in Auckland